facebook/watchman/README.markdown

                        object from stdin

  --no-pretty           Don't pretty print the JSON response

+ --no-spawn            Don't spawn service if it is not already running.
+                       Will try running the command in client mode if possible.
 ```

  * See `log-level` for an example of when you might use the `persistent` flag